AliyunContainerService/gpushare-scheduler-extender/README.md

 ## Adopters

-For a list of adopters, please check [ADOPTERS.md](docs/ADOPTERS.md).
-And if you are intresested in GPUShare and your, you are warmly welcome to add your info, and we will discuss our new feature design with you.
+If you are intrested in GPUShare and would like to share your experiences with others, you are warmly welcome to add your information on [ADOPTERS.md](docs/ADOPTERS.md) page.
+We will continuousely discuss new requirements and feature design with you in advance.

 ## Acknowledgments